FindArticles FindArticles

 SHARE

-Apple’s long-running grip on the top spot for computer customer satisfaction has been broken.
-In the latest American Customer Satisfaction Index report, HP leads the PC category with a score of 83 out of 100, nudging past Apple and Dell, which are tied at 82.
-The category covers laptops, desktops, and tablets, giving a broad view of how consumers feel about their everyday computing gear.
+Apple’s long reign as the world’s most satisfying computer-maker has ended.
+In the latest edition of the American Customer Satisfaction Index report, HP is topping its own category with a score of 83 on a 100-point scale, and nudging just ahead of rivals Apple and Dell, who are tied at 82.
+The category includes laptops, desktops and tablets, so it provides a good overview of how much consumers like their everyday computing gear.

 Table of Contents